Horowhenua District: Demographics

+Economy

+The Horowhenua District has a modelled gross domestic product (GDP) of $1,409 million in the year to March 2024, 0.3% of New Zealand's national GDP.
+The GDP per capita is $36,806, ranking fourth-lowest out of 66 territorial authorities.

 Land use

 The Horowhenua District Council Building in Levin.

 Much of the area was once an extensive wetland and the centre of a substantial flax industry.
 It has been progressively drained and converted to productive but flood-prone farmland, with a mixture of loam and peat based soils.
 Some parts of the wetland, particularly those around Lake Horowhenua are being returned to their former state as a conservation area, with the help of local Māori.
 One of the local tribal authorities is the Muaūpoko Tribal Authority.